Why ERP problems exist in every implementation

 Why outside the company?

-Because software companies have people and process too.
+Because all software companies have people and process too.

 Every software implementation, regardless of the ERP software and industry type, will experience some people and process issues